Zahra-Kadkhodaie/Zahra-Kadkhodaie.github.io/_pages/about.md

 <!-- ------------------------------------------------- -->

-### <span style="color:blue"> Learning normalized image density rather than the score </span>
+## <span style="color:blue"> Learning normalized image density rather than the score </span>
 Can the embeded prior in a denoiser be made more explict by predicting the energy ($$-\log p$$) rather than the score ($$ \nabla \log p$$)?

 There are two main problems to tackle to make this happen: 1) finding the right architecture and 2) normalizing the density.
 Neither of these problems exit for score models.
 Architecures have been refined, through a collective effort, to have the right inductive biases.
 This evolution has not happened for energy models, putting them at a considerable disadvange.
 Additionally, in score models, the normalizing factor is eliminated thanks to the gradient.
-In the paper below, we introduced two simple tricks to overcome these two issues and learn $$-\log p$$ directly.
+In the paper below, we introduced two simple tricks to overcome these two issues and learn $$\log p$$ directly.

 First, we showed that score model architetures can be re-purposed for energy models, by setting the energy to be